 RTD Temperature Probe Replacement

-The temperature probes on your Traeger grill unless there is a bad connection on the control panel are unlikely the cause of the grill not turning on.
-However, if faulty they can be a cause of error messages or just simply making your cooking time a lot harder if the RTD probe is not able to properly regulate the temperature of the grill.
+The temperature probe on your Traeger grill unless there is a bad connection on the control panel is unlikely the cause of the grill not turning on.
+However, if faulty they can be a cause of error messages or just simply make your cooking time a lot harder if the RTD probe is not able to properly regulate the temperature of the grill.
 In my post on how to replace a Traeger’s temperature probe, I discuss how you can test if the RTD is faulty.
 The problem could be with the probe or it could be with the controller itself.

-The RTD probe within every Traeger pellet grill performs a crucial role providing the controller with accurate temperature data to control the auger and induction fan: Image – Amazon
+The RTD probe within every Traeger pellet grill performs a crucial role providing the controller with accurate temperature data to control the auger and induction fan: Image – Amazon.com

 Conclusions On The Causes Of A Traeger Pellet Grill Not Powering On